Joe Jackson (musician): Post-pop

 In the late 1990s, Jackson expanded into classical music; he signed with Sony Classical in 1997 and released Symphony No. 1 in 1999, for which he received a Grammy for Best Pop Instrumental Album in 2001.
 In 2000, he released a follow-up album, Night and Day II.

 In 2003, he reunited his original quartet for the album Volume 4, and a lengthy tour.
-In 2004, he contributed a cover of Pulp's "Common People" with William Shatner for Shatner's album Has Been.
-In 2005, he teamed up with Todd Rundgren and the string quartet ETHEL for a tour of the US and Europe.
+In 2004, he contributed vocals to a cover of Pulp's "Common People" with William Shatner for Shatner's album Has Been (produced by Ben Folds).
+In 2005, he teamed up with Todd Rundgren and the string quartet Ethel for a tour of the US and Europe.
 A dedicated smoker, he gave up his New York apartment in 2006 partly in protest over the ascendancy of smoking bans, and made the Berlin neighbourhood Kreuzberg his new home.
 It was there that he recorded, with longtime collaborators Graham Maby and Dave Houghton, his eighteenth studio album, Rain (Rykodisc, January 2008); the album was followed by a five-month tour.

 In 2015, Jackson announced the completion of his follow-up to 2012's The Duke via his official website.
 The album's title, Fast Forward, and track list were confirmed in addition to North American tour dates.
 The titular first single was released for streaming via his official SoundCloud page.
 The entire record was briefly posted before being taken down a day later.

-On 18 January 2019, Jackson released the album Fool, preceded by the songs "Fabulously Absolute", "Strange Land" and "Friend Better".
+On 18 January 2019, Jackson released the album Fool.
 Jackson said about the album on his website: "One of my inspirations for this album was the band I've been touring with on and off for the last 3 years.
 I've had many different line-ups but this one is special."
-Jackson and the band performed "Fabulously Absolute" on Jimmy Fallon's Tonight Show on 21 January 2019.
+Jackson and the band performed "Fabulously Absolute" on The Tonight Show on 21 January 2019.
 Fool debuted in the top 20 album charts in Holland, Belgium, Germany and Switzerland.
 In the US, it debuted at No. 25 on Billboards Top Album Sales Chart.
-In the UK, it entered the Indie Albums Chart at No. 13.
+In the UK, it entered the Indie Albums Chart at No. 13.What a Racket!, also known as Mr. Joe Jackson Presents Max Champion in 'What a Racket!' was released by earMUSIC on 24 November 2023; it is his 21st studio album.